Oct. 18, 2018: Submissions for our Spring 2019 Issue are now open!

 Albany, NY 12222

-Fiction-up to 5000 words total (one piece or multiple flash pieces)
+Prose (Fiction/Creative Nonfiction/Essay/Criticism) – Up to 3,500 words total (one piece or multiple flash pieces).

-By submitting work, we ask for First North American Rights to publish.
-Following publication, all rights revert back to the author, we simply ask that you credit Barzakh Magazine as the place where your work first appeared.
-Further, contributors permit Barzakh Magazine to publish on our website, and we retain the right to remove your work from our publication without prior notice.
+Barzakh asks for First North American Rights to publish accepted works in the Barzakh 2019 online issue.
+Following publication, all rights revert back to the author.
+We simply ask that Barzakh Magazine be credited as the place where the work first appeared.
+Barzakh retains the right to remove work from our website without prior notice.

-All work published in Barzakh Magazine is considered for Pushcart Prize nominations, Best of the Net, Best New Poets, Best American Essays and Best American Short Stories for consideration.
+All work published in Barzakh Magazine is considered for nominations for the Pushcart Prize, Best of the Net, Best New Poets, Best American Essays and Best American Short Stories.

-If you have submitted work and have not heard from us in three (3) months, please submit a query below.
+If you have submitted work and have not heard from us in 4 months, please submit a query below.